What it is

 How to avoid customs delays

-- Send packages as DDP
+- Send packages as DDP.

 Frequently asked questions